If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 Don’t get me wrong, it still is.

-At the time, what I did not consider was what it would attract.
+At the time, I didn’t consider what it would attract.

 Real estate investors.